 According to the Wall Street Journal, this decision by Apple CEO Tim Cook signifies a major shift in the company’s services.
 It might have been influenced by the recent revenue decline due to the slump in the Apple iPhone sales.

 This is a pivotal shift for Apple and in our opinion the biggest strategic move since the iPhone was unveiled in 2007 – Dan Ives, an analyst at Wedbush Securities

 “There is massive pressure on Cook and Apple to deliver on services, with streaming content a potential linchpin of growth.”
 (Bloomberg post dated March 23, 2019)

 Apple’s service unit is the company’s most profitable component and the second largest unit in terms of revenue.
-Thus, introducing more services for over 1 billion active iPhone users in the world who would help the company bring in more earnings.
+Thus, introducing more services for over 1 billion active iPhone users in the world would help the company bring in more earnings.

 Apple’s to-be-launched new video subscription service is supposed to integrate its original programming and programming from other networks.
 The service will focus on original content.
 The subscription fee for Apple’s original programming is unknown as of now.
-Tomorrow’s Apple press event would show a few clips from its original programming.
+Tomorrow’s Apple press event will show a few clips from its original programming.

 Moreover, it cannot be said for sure that tomorrow’s event will witness the launch of Apple’s premium monthly subscription gaming service, as Apple has been discussing the service with potential partners.
-According to Bloomberg, Apple might have plans to compile paid games from different developers which would be accessible to consumers for a monthly subscription fee.
+According to Bloomberg, Apple might have plans to compile paid games from different developers, which would be accessible to consumers for a monthly subscription fee.
 According to insiders, Apple would divide the revenue earned between developers on the basis of user time spent playing the games offered.
-However, the possible launch of this gaming monthly subscription is mere speculation at this point.
+However, the possible launch of this monthly gaming subscription is mere speculation at this point.